Monday, November 17, 2025

 Sacred Texts and Respectful Burial

-Sacred texts printed or manuscript such a Torah scrolls, prayer books, and other materials in Hebrew with the name of God in Hebrew that one can no longer use are still treated with respect.
+Sacred texts printed or manuscripts such as Torah scrolls, prayer books, and other materials in Hebrew with the name of God in Hebrew that one can no longer be used are still treated with respect.
 One may not burn or purposely destroy them.
 Many synagogues in the Near East had a storeroom called “genizah,” meaning hidden.
 The most famous genizah was the one from Old Cairo that Solomon Schechter brought to the scholarly world.
 For hundreds of years members of that synagogue dumped documents and holy books there.
 Schechter discovered the Hebrew original version of the book, Ben Sira there.

 The Talmud in Shabbat 115a discusses what sacred books may be saved from a fire even on Shabbat.
 From that discussion we extrapolate what kinds of texts need to be respectfully buried.
 The Talmud page says that any text of Hebrew Bible even without God’s name written on it cannot be destroyed.
 This idea is connected to the prohibition against erasing God’s name.
 Books and documents with God’s name are called Shemot (literally “names”).
 Rambam (Maimonides) in his Mishneh Torah, Hilhot Yesodei HaTorah 6:8 rules that all holy books, should be retired to the genizah, even if God’s name is not on the pages.